Apply Visit Deposit Give Transcripts

 3 cr

-The student will be required to participate in a practicum at a facility, or in a program, that is matched to their particular path (clinical, health & fitness, etc.).
-The student is responsible for securing a site at which to complete their practicum experience.
-Approval is required by the faculty advisor.
-A packet and guidelines will be issued to the student and the site for reference.
-The student will be evaluated by their on-site supervisor, as well as their faculty advisor.
-The practicum requires 135 contact hours over the course of the semester which is approximately 10 site contact hours per week.
-(Pre-req: at least EXSC-312/313) Please note: The student has the option of sitting for a quality certification in an exercise-related field in lieu of a practicum experience.
-Certifications in personal training, strength and conditioning, health and fitness are some examples.
-These are to be from well-known professional organizations such as the ACSM, NSCA, ASEP, NASM, ACE, etc. Approval from the ES Program Director is required.
-The student must pass the exam successfully and attain certification in order to receive a passing grade in this course.
-(Pre-req: at least EXSC 312/313)
+The Student will be required to participate in a Practicum Experience at a facility, or in a program, that is matched to their particular path (clinical, health & fitness, etc.).
+The student is responsible for securing a Site at which to complete the Practicum Experience.
+Approval is required by the Course Instructor.
+The Exercise Science Practicum Student Manual and guidelines will be issued to the student and the Site for reference.
+The Student will be evaluated by the Site Supervisor, as well as the Course Instructor.
+The Practicum Experience requires 135 contact hours over the course of the semester (approximately 10 hours per week).

 BIOL 125